Fahim-Hossain-Data/Excel_SuperStore-Sales-Dataset-analysis/README.md

 Most sales are made by **women** and **adults**.
 **December** is the most profitable month, and **Phones, Chairs, and Binders** are the top-selling products.
-Interactive dashboards highlight top customers and key opportunities for decision-making.
+Interactive dashboards bring to light the best customers and significant decision-making opportunities.

 ---